Airship: 19th century

 The 19th century saw continued attempts to add methods of propulsion to balloons.
 Rufus Porter built and flew scale models of his "Aerial Locomotive", but never a successful full-size implementation.
 The Australian William Bland sent designs for his "Atmotic airship" to the Great Exhibition held in London in 1851, where a model was displayed.
 This was an elongated balloon with a steam engine driving twin propellers suspended underneath.
-The lift of the balloon was estimated as 5 tons and the car with the fuel as weighing 3.5 tons, giving a payload of 1.5 tons.
+The balloon's lift was estimated at 5 tons, and the car with fuel at 3.5 tons, giving a payload of 1.5 tons.
 Bland believed that the machine could be driven at 80 km/h and could fly from Sydney to London in less than a week.

 In 1852, Henri Giffard became the first person to make an engine-powered flight when he flew 27 km in a steam-powered airship.
 Airships would develop considerably over the next two decades.
-In 1863, Solomon Andrews flew his aereon design, an unpowered, controllable dirigible in Perth Amboy, New Jersey and offered the device to the U.S. Military during the Civil War.
+In 1863, Solomon Andrews flew his aereon design, an unpowered, controllable dirigible in Perth Amboy, New Jersey, and offered the device to the U.S. Military during the Civil War.
 He flew a later design in 1866 around New York City and as far as Oyster Bay, New York.
-This concept used changes in lift to provide propulsive force, and did not need a powerplant.
-In 1872, the French naval architect Dupuy de Lome launched a large navigable balloon, which was driven by a large propeller turned by eight men.
+This concept used changes in lift to provide propulsive force and did not need a powerplant.
+In 1872, the French naval architect Dupuy de Lôme launched a large navigable balloon, which was propelled by a propeller driven by eight men.
 It was developed during the Franco-Prussian war and was intended as an improvement to the balloons used for communications between Paris and the countryside during the siege of Paris, but was completed only after the end of the war.

 In 1872, Paul Haenlein flew an airship with an internal combustion engine running on the coal gas used to inflate the envelope, the first use of such an engine to power an aircraft.
-Charles F. Ritchel made a public demonstration flight in 1878 of his hand-powered one-man rigid airship, and went on to build and sell five of his aircraft.
+Charles F. Ritchel made a public demonstration flight in 1878 of his hand-powered one-person rigid airship, and went on to build and sell five of his aircraft.